sghuang19/cs203b-fa20-lab/threads/Matrices Read Write and Multiplication in Python.md

-# Matrices Read Write and Multiplication in Python
+# Lots to Solve, Less to Write—Matrices Read Write and Multiplication in Python

+Matrix multiplication you're familiar with, now presented in Python.

 In lab 2, this question is also one for checking attendance.
 However, sadly, since I have an interview so I left the class early, and also because I'm not so familiar with **Python**, I didn't make it to accomplish my code during class time.
 But now it's the time for sharing my clumsy work.